Where Mac Stands on Issues that are important to Escondido

 - I will work closely with our School Districts’ leadership to help create partnerships with other sectors of the community e.g. helping the High School district acquire internships with Industry to bridge the critical gap between school and career.

 By supporting Escondido’s children and their educators, we will invest in our city’s present and future.

 Abed’s efforts = grade “F”

 No city rises without a strong education system and its complementary institutions like libraries.
 In addition to not working closely with our school districts and helping them, Abed led the charge to close the East Valley library against the advice of its Board and the will of the surrounding community.
-He also led the privatizing effort to give away our remaining library, again, against the advise of the board and bringing another lawsuit against our city.
+He also led the privatizing effort to give away our remaining library, again, against the advice of the board and bringing another lawsuit against our city.
 In so doing he has sent the wrong signal of what this community values and how it feels about its youth and education in general.